Adhini99/Subtheme-Sentimental-Analysis/README.md

 Store Results: Add the analyzed subtheme sentiments back into the DataFrame and inspect the results.

 # 1.MOTIVATION OF APPROACH
-This project provides a streamlined approach to extract and analyze subtheme sentiments from textual reviews, utilizing contemporary NLP techniques and tools.
+* This project provides a streamlined approach to extract and analyze subtheme sentiments from textual reviews, utilizing contemporary NLP techniques and tools.
 It offers a robust framework for gaining insights from customer feedback, enhancing your understanding of specific aspects and their associated sentiments.

+* Understanding customer feedback at a granular level is crucial for businesses to improve their services and products.
+General sentiment analysis provides an overall sentiment but lacks the specificity needed to address particular issues or praise specific aspects.
+Subtheme sentiment analysis breaks down reviews into finer subthemes, allowing businesses to pinpoint exact areas of concern or excellence.
+This targeted insight can guide precise improvements and enhance customer satisfaction.

 # 2.EXPLANATION OF CODE
 # Preprocessing: The preprocess function tokenizes the text, removes stopwords, and converts tokens to lowercase.